janny801/HWK2Cybersec/README.md

 - Required cryptographic libraries (if any)

 ## Usage
-1. Start the server: `python server2.py`
+1. Start the server:
+   `python server2.py`
-2. Run the client to send the file: `python client2.py`
+2. Run the client:
+   `python client2.py`
+   - When prompted, enter `MyFile.txt` as the file name.
 3. Verify that the received file is correctly decrypted.

-This assignment highlights the importance of encryption in securing file transfers against unauthorized access.